Cressida Lindsay: Works

 After her death, her son Dylan Hyatt published a further novel, The Mole in the Mountain, as an e-book on Amazon (2016).

 Personal life

 In the mid-1960s, Lindsay moved to the Old Rectory in Scoulton in Norfolk, to establish a commune for artists, one of whom was Joanna Carrington.
+The commune was a haven for painters, writers, sculptors, and even pop groups.
+This alternative lifestyle setup was documented in 1970 by John Swinfield for Anglia Television.

 She married twice, to Michael Millett in 1955 and Peter Hammerton in 1988.
 She had a son with the poet and novelist Mark Hyatt, whom she had taught to read and write.
 She had another son with her publisher Anthony Blond, who bought the Old Rectory in Scoulton for her.
 She also had three other children.

 She died in 2010, aged 80.